0xPARC/zk-bug-tracker/README.md

 Identified By: [Andrew He](https://github.com/ecnerwala) and [Veridise Team](https://veridise.com/) independently

 The BigMod circuit, used for the modulo operation on big integers, was missing a bit length check on the output remainder.
-This constraint needs to be added to prevent
+This constraint needs to be added to prevent an attacker from using an unexpectedly large remainder value.
+This can break a protocol in various ways, depending on how they use this circuit.

 **Background**